15 Types of Tuna: Complete Species Guide 2026

-Did you know there are actually 15 different types of tuna swimming in our oceans, not just the 5-7 species most people know?
-From the massive Atlantic Bluefin that can weigh over 2,000 pounds to the tiny Bullet Tuna at just 4 pounds, the tuna family is far more diverse than what you see at the sushi bar or in the canned goods aisle.
+Did you know there are actually 15 different types of tuna swimming in our oceans, not just the handful most people recognize at the seafood counter?
+From the colossal Atlantic Bluefin that can tip the scales past a ton to the diminutive Bullet Tuna barely larger than a dinner plate, the tuna family showcases extraordinary diversity that few realize exists.

 What Are the 15 Types of Tuna?